-There are many physical and psychological benefits to saunas, such as stress relief and faster workout recovery.
-Saunas.com brings the best home sauna solutions on the market, whether it is an outdoor sauna or an indoor sauna.
+There are many physical and psychological benefits to Saunas, such as stress relief and faster workout recovery.
+Saunas.com/ Scandia MFG brings the best home sauna solutions on the market, whether it is an outdoor sauna or an indoor sauna.

 Follow this basic guide with the essential information you need to know before building a sauna at home:

 Before purchasing a home sauna kit, you need to know where you will locate your Sauna.
 Is it inside your home or an outdoor home sauna?
 Then, you need to determine if you will get a standard unit or a portable sauna.